List of esports games: PlayerUnknown's Battlegrounds (PUBG)

 PlayerUnknown's Battlegrounds (PUBG) is an online multiplayer battle royale game developed and published by PUBG Corporation, a subsidiary of South Korean video game company Bluehole.
 The game was initially a third person battle royale shooter, but later included a first person mode.
 The game offers millions of dollars in prize pools and also hosts tournaments for PUBG Mobile, the mobile edition of the game.

-Splatoon 2
+Splatoon

 Splatoon 2 is an online multiplayer third-person shooter developed and published by Nintendo.
 Official tournaments have been hosted and streamed on YouTube by Nintendo since 2017 until 2020.
 Official tournaments have included players from Japan, North America, Europe, Australia and New Zealand.
 There is also an active non-official online community which hosts tournaments across the world, a notable host being LUTI (Leagues Under the Ink).
+Competition has since shifted to Splatoon 3 since its launch in 2022, including both official tournaments from Nintendo and unofficial community-run tournaments.

 Strategy game genres

 Real-time strategy

 Competitions involving traditional real time strategy games generally feature individual competitors competing on personal computers over a local area network or the internet.
 While not nearly as popular as other RTS games during this period, the Age of Empires series was played competitively as well, and was part of the World Cyber Games from 2000 to 2003, and 2007–2008.